jmr-repo/simple-php-api-framework/README.md

 ## Setup

+There are different ways to setup

+1. Create a Reource

+- Add the name of the method to be called in v\*.php, which will be the resource

+2. Creating a new version

 - Create a function inside v*.php (where * means number of the version)
 - Add Function Name in v\*.php with the following code in it